theforeman/smart_proxy_dhcp_dnsmasq/README.md

-# Dnsmasq Smart Proxy plugin
+# Dnsmasq DHCP Smart Proxy plugin

-This plugin adds a new DNS provider for managing records in dnsmasq.
+This plugin adds a new DHCP provider for managing records in dnsmasq.

 ## Installation